vlime/vlime/README.md

 Dependencies
 ============

-* Quicklisp
+Must-have:

 * Vim 8.0+ and +channel

-The lisp code has two backends, and each has different dependencies.
+* Quicklisp

-The `cl-async` backend should work on most decent Common Lisp implementations, but it depends on `libuv` and `gcc`.
+* An Internet connection to install other dependencies from Quicklisp

-The `sbcl` backend works only on SBCL.
-It's much more lightweight, and has less dependencies.
+The lisp code has three backends, and each has different dependencies.

-If you are using SBCL, choose the `sbcl` backend.
-Otherwise, use the `cl-async` backend.
+For maximum compatibility with different CL implementations, just use the `usocket` backend.
+It should work on any CL implementation that runs SWANK, thanks to the awesome `usocket` library.

 Currently Vlime can only detect s-expressions inside parentheses.
 To make your life easier, use [paredit](https://github.com/kovisoft/paredit).